jiantongliu/jiantongliu.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 My name is Jiantong Liu and I am a fourth-year student at UCLA, studying pure math and cognitive science.
+I am an incoming Ph.D. student at UIUC.

 General Research Interest
 ------
-As a double major, my research interest is in mathematics and I am pursuing a Ph.D. program in mathematics after graduation.
-I am mostly interested in abstract nonsense like algebraic topology, category theory, and homotopy theory.
+As of right now, I am mostly interested in abstract nonsense like algebraic topology, category theory, and homotopy theory.
 I am also interested in PDEs and dynamics, as well as mathematical logic like proof theory and homotopy type theory.

 Education
 ------